 Now try varying the position of arms: swinging arms, extended straight overhead, straight out to the sides, glued to the body, etc. Would jumping on one leg allow for better twists?
 Or maybe try shoes and no shoes?

-Would you like a whole month of Olympic-related activities, crafts, books and more to try with your kids?
+Are you looking for more Olympic-related activities, crafts, and books to explore with your kids?
 Click here for inspiration from the best kid bloggers from around the world.
 And for extra fun, try an Olympics Challenge for Kids that you can print off kcedventures blog.